National Origin Discrimination: Everything You Need to Know

 What Are Some Examples of National Origin Discrimination?

-There are many instances of national origin discrimination, and a more through knowledge helps both employees and employers to know their rights and avoid unsavory situations.
+There are many instances of national origin discrimination, and a more thorough knowledge helps both employees and employers to know their rights and avoid unsavory situations.
 Some examples include discrimination based on:

 Surname that's attached to a particular origin group